 A Sermon on Jeremiah 2:26-28Read more

 What can cause people to fall into unutterable folly?
 God calls these people to think and consider.
-Compare and contrast religions — in what are you trusting?
-How do you prepare for eternity?
-A man’s religion is his working philosophy, the thing he rests upon, and the thing he gives himself up for.
-In this sermon on Jeremiah 2:26-28, Dr Martyn Lloyd-Jones examines the marks of false religion in regards to three questions.
+Compare and contrast religions—in what does the Christian trust and how do they prepare for eternity?
+A person’s religion is their working philosophy; the thing they rest upon and to which they give themselves up.
+In this sermon on Jeremiah 2:26–28 titled “Fake Religion,” Dr Martyn Lloyd-Jones examines the marks of false religion in regards to three questions.
 Look at the nature and character of the god(s) being worshipped.
 Take a look at contemporary history and the gods of this present age.
-Do not test your religion when everything is going well; look at the day when the sun is not shining and you are in trouble!
-Can your God save you?
+Do not test one’s religion when everything is going well, but look at the day when the sun is not shining and there is in trouble.
+Can that God save?
 A false religion will always be found out.
 Find answers for the problem of guilt and death.
 Learn about what Christ did and those who opposed Him.
-Christ came to die so that men can live.
+Christ came to die so that all can live.
 Comfort will only come through Him.
-We might be perplexed, but we do not need to despair.
-Lean on the promises of God and find great life!
-Absolutely nothing can separate you from God.
-Realize your folly and turn to Him.
-Enter into His eternal glory.
+The Christian might be perplexed, but they do not need to despair.
+Lean on the promises of God and find abundant life.
+Absolutely nothing can separate the Christian from God.
+Realize the folly and turn to Him, and enter into His eternal glory.

 Additional Scripture Translations

 26“Like the shame of a thief when he is discovered,